Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 - Take-off:
   Before taking off, go through the takeoff procedure.
 You need to remember the items by heart:
   - No NGS after 70 knots
-  - Full aft stick by 80 knots
+  - Full aft STICK by 80 knots
-  - Hold 10 to 12° nose up
+  - Hold 10 to 12° NOSE UP
-  - Raise the gear &
-    flaps as soon as airborne
+  - Raise the GEAR & FLAPS as soon as airborne
-  - Trim as needed
+  - TRIM as needed

 - Task 4 > Step 8:
   In DCS, with the current wind situation (no cross wind component), it is really not